net-lisias-ksph/KIS/Known-incompatible-mods.md

 - *Infernal robotics*.
 KIS is unable to correctly attach/detach IR parts due to their complexity.
 There is no ETA to fix it.
 - *Deadly Reentry*.
 As of v7.4.2 is known to cause kerbal replication bug when entering a pod.
 This is not a KIS issue.
 - *Kerbalism*.
 As of v0.9.9.4 is known to cause kerbal replication bug when entering a pod.
 This is not a KIS issue.
 - *Ferram Aerospace Research (FAR)*.
 May spam logs with `NullPointerException` error, other consequences are unknown.
 As for now it's unknown if it's KIS or FAR issue.
-There is ETA to fix it.
+There is no ETA to fix it.